mkomod/mkomod.github.io/_pages/repositories.md

 {% if site.data.repositories.github_repos %}

+## Repositories

+Below are some of the repositories I have worked on.
+Most of these are implementations of methodology which I have created and published in peer reviewed journals.
+For a full list, please visit my [GitHub profile](https://github.com/{{ site.github_username }}).

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for repo in site.data.repositories.github_repos %}
     {% include repository/repo.liquid repository=repo %}